modern-tools-workshop/ESSIC-workshop-2023/README.md

     ```
   * Note: The default environment is called 'base.'
 If you close the terminal, you will have to switch back to the environment using the above command again.

-I *do not* recommend:
+I *do not* recommend using the following:
-* Using Python on a remote server for this tutorial (I cannot help troubleshoot)
+* Python on a remote server for this tutorial
+* Your operating system Python
-* Using your operating system's Python or a shared Python installations unless you are advanced!
+* Shared Python installations

+Given that participants have a lot of different operating systems and versions of Python, it's best if we're all using the same tools.
+If you *really* want to do one of the above, I recommend making a new environment using the environment.yml file.
 ---
 ## Course Philosophy